BlaizingInfernoDragon123/youtube-video-downloader-/SECURITY.md

 <a href="./README.md">

 ```
-Check Readme.md for more info.
+Check out README.md for more info.
 ```
 </a>